ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 # Supported HTTP Versions {#http-versions}

 The CONNECT-UDP method is defined for all versions of HTTP.
-When the HTTP version used runs over QUIC {{!QUIC=I-D.ietf-quic-transport}}, UDP payloads can be sent over QUIC DATAGRAM frames {{!DGRAM=I-D.ietf-quic-datagram}}.
-Otherwise they are sent on the stream where the CONNECT-UDP request was made.
+UDP payloads are sent using HTTP Datagrams {{!HTTP-DGRAM=I-D.ietf-masque-h3-datagram}}.
 Note that, when the HTTP version in use does not support multiplexing streams (such as HTTP/1.1), then any reference to "stream" in this document is meant to represent the entire connection.